kinojms/obsidian-notes/STCLOUD/V. AWS Cloud Security.md

 Shared across all cloud services

-Ex: If you were to go to an Ice Skating Rink, you can rent skates
+Ex: If you were to go to an Ice Skating Rink, you can rent skates and if something happens, it can be either your fault or the provider's fault